-Eleven sub-organizations operate under the umbrella of Student Organization.
+Interest groups operate under the umbrella of the Graduate Student Organization.
 Each of these groups is concerned with significant issues of an identified population within the student body.
-Sub-organizations elect their own set of officers, and each group receives funds from the Student Organization.
-These funds are to be budgeted for specific programs and events, for the student body, i.e., seminars, guest speakers, and group functions.
+Interest groups may elect their own set of officers, and each group receives funds from the Graduate Student Organization.
+These funds are to be budgeted for specific educational programs and events, for the student body, i.e., seminars, guest speakers, and group functions.

 With the aid of faculty and administration, OBSWS hopes to continue to develop the Black perspective in course content.
 OBSWS feels that this is critical in light of increased negative racial attitudes in this society.
 Although changing stereotypes, beliefs, and attitudes is a difficult task to bear, OBSWS maintains that Black social workers cannot give up if they are to be agents of change, if they are to make this world more equal and humane.
 OBSWS invites all Black students to participate in this organization.

 PRIDE is to serve the Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, Intersex and Allied communities at the UConn School of Social Work, including students, faculty and staff.